ScarpMarc/AMSC-Examples/Examples/src/Parallel/MPI/SendRecv/README.md

 Therefore, it may be convenient only for small p.
 It is not a good algorithm since it scales very badly.
 It is here only to schow a simple implementation of `MPI_Sendrecv` and also a few c++ tricks.

 A more interesting algorithm is parallel quicksort, whose message passing implementation is rather heavy since it requires a lot of communication.
-It is more suited for a shared memory environment.
+It is more suited for a shared memory environment and indeed it is reported in `Parallel/OpenMP/Sort`.

 The code can be compiled in two ways